sudara/melatonin_test_helpers/README.md

 # Melatonin AudioBlock Test Helpers

-This module contains:
+This module contains two things

-1. [Catch2](https://github.com/catchorg/Catch2) matchers that operate on [`juce::dsp::AudioBlock`](https://docs.juce.com/master/classdsp_1_1AudioBlock.html) and rely on...
-2. ...a collection of C++ free functions that take an `dsp::dsp::AudioBlock`.
+1. A collection of C++ free functions that take an `dsp::dsp::AudioBlock` or a `juce::AudioBuffer`

-My projects rely on this module, but I wanted to publish it to share how I'm using Catch2 and JUCE.
+2. [Catch2](https://github.com/catchorg/Catch2) matchers using the free functions that make it convenient to do things like `REQUIRE_THAT (result, isValidAudio())`

 ## Catch2 Matchers